microbean/microbean-helm/README.md

 # Status

 The microbean-helm project is currently in a **pre-alpha** state.
-It should be find with basic chart operations, provided that the charts involved do not make heavy use of `requirements.yaml`.
+It should be fine with basic chart operations, provided that the charts involved do not make heavy use of `requirements.yaml`.

+**Version 2 and later of this project, when finally released, will _not_ be backwards compatible with earlier versions.**

 # Versioning